Skip to main content

 4

-Membase receives and acknowledges
+Membase receives and queues

 1